maltebucksch/maltebucksch.github.io/_pages/writing.md

 Building up an efficient Quality Management System for our company felt a bit like writing a good software piece.

-It was a pretty complex endeavour considering how few resources are available on the topic publicly.
-But, luckily, by now, there are a few companies like Johner or Open Regulatory who share some valueable information on the topics.
+It was a pretty complex endeavour, considering how few resources are available on the topic publicly.
+But, luckily, by now, there are a few companies like Johner or Open Regulatory who share some valuable information on the topics.
 With QuickBird Medical, we also try to contribute a bit to helping new companies finding their way into medical device regulatory:

 [Leitfaden für die Entwicklung von Medical Apps: Darauf müssen Hersteller achten](https://quickbirdmedical.com/medical-app-entwicklung-mdr/)